 Argentina comprises of 23 provinces, and the autonomous capital city, Buenos Aires.
 Each province has its own individual constitution, under the overall umbrella of the federal system.

-The best PR agencies in Argentina can explain and interpret the idiosyncrasies of local tastes, and local laws throughout these provinces, ensuring a campaign can achieve genuine cut-through, thinking beyond the capital city.
+The best PR in Argentina can explain and interpret the idiosyncrasies of local tastes, and local laws throughout these provinces, ensuring a campaign can achieve genuine cut-through, thinking beyond the capital city.

 Historically, Argentina was a major player on the global scene, and a founding member of the United Nations, World Bank, World Trade Organisation.
 It rates “very high” on the United Nations Human Development Index, second highest in Latin America.